 Section 1.
 Executive Director

-The Executive Director shall be selected and employed by the Executive Council.
+The Executive Director shall be selected and employed by the Board of Directors.
 An applicant for the position of Executive Director must be a member in good standing of the Association prior to the submission of his or her application.

 Term of office: Service shall be on a contractual basis for a term not to exceed three (3) years.
 The Executive Director will have a legally binding contract starting with a 1year term.
-The contract may be renewed for an additional 2- year term as determined by the Executive Council.
+The contract may be renewed for an additional 2- year term as determined by the Board of Directors.
 The contract may be changed, forfeited and/or renewed to meet the needs and demands of the Association.

-Executive Council.
+Board of Directors.
 Reappointment is permissible.
-The salary shall be determined by a majority vote of the Executive Council.
+The salary shall be determined by a majority vote of the Board of Directors.

 Duties: